 Thus, you must be prepared to handle an emergency.
 To do so, you should be skilled in first aid or emergency medicine.
 Often, you’ll need to move an accident victim to a safe bivouac or helicopter landing area.
 If you’re a snow climber or skier, you should know how to move an injured person on snow.
 Gain these skills by taking courses and studying books.
 Practice.
 These techniques look easy on paper, but are difficult in the field.

 Each party should carry a few first aid supplies such as duct tape and athletic tape, a large elastic bandage, a few sterile compresses, and comfort items such as pain killers and blister dressings.
 You don’t need a huge elaborate first aid kit unless you’re on a multi-day expedition.
-What’s important is your knowledge, judgment — and ultimately your course of action.
+What’s most important is your knowledge, judgment — and ultimately your course of action.

 A well-planned and expedient rescue begins in the field with the victim and companions.
 In the case of an avalanche burial or severe medical emergency, self rescue and “self treatment” are the only ways you have of saving an accident victim’s life.
 If you carry out the initial rescue properly, the mountain rescue team can follow through efficiently.